From £35,6708

 9

-Our D200 had standard passive suspension and 20in rims, so there was just a hint of noise and excitability about its ride.
-Nothing to put you off what remains an enticing car to drive, though, with weighty, tactile steering, fluent but contained body control, and appealingly balanced rear-driven handling that allows you to really enjoy threading what is a big car along a winding road as if it were much smaller.
+When it's fitted with standard passive suspension and 20in rims, you might find just a hint of noise and excitability about its ride.
+Nothing to put you off what remains an enticing car to drive, though, with weighty, tactile steering, fluent but contained body control, and appealingly balanced rear-driven handling that allows you to really enjoy threading what is a big saloon car along a winding road as if it were a much smaller one.

 The XF’s steering isn’t overly direct but it’s accurate, intuitive and perfectly weighted, with no perceptible spongy or elastic feel, so you can place the car with confidence and judge grip levels similarly.

-There’s enough torque to momentarily animate the chassis into gently positive attitudes around slower bends.
+There’s enough torque to momentarily animate the chassis around slower bends, particularly with regard to making the rear end more playful.
 The XF has modern driver aids and electronic convenience features, but they’re fully switchable ones and, by and large, they don’t come between you and the enjoyment of the driving experience.

 MPG & RUNNING COSTS